Meight/PigeonsSquare/README.md

 A passionating scene representing graphically the behavior of a multi-threaded application, including concurrential access.

+# How to launch the application

+Compile the application and run the application embedded in file ``src/Controller/PigeonsSquare.java``.

+# How to use

 Separate threads (graphically embodied by *pigeons*) live within a 2D-plane and implement two main behaviors:
 * idle;
 * reaching for food.